vdjfik/ResQ-CodeSquad/README.md

 # ResQ-CodeSquad
-ResQConnect is a real-time emergency platform linking people in distress with nearby responders, enabling quick reporting, live location sharing, and efficient case management for faster assistance.
+ResQ is a real-time emergency platform linking people in distress with nearby responders, enabling quick reporting, live location sharing, and efficient case management for faster assistance.